gios2/Walltaker-Changer/README.md

 Start = start the service
 Stop = stop the service
 Update = update the view about your link
+Panic = reset the wallpaper with default one

 **Important**
 The videos don't work (at least for the moment)
 Click update after changing the link number

-Click **allow** in the battery optimization disable request popup the first time you launch the app
+Click **allow** in in every window that pops up the first time you launch the app otherwise it won't work

 **Special thanks**